cpxx9/todo-odin/README.md

 ### Assign to Project

 Each TODO should automatically be added to a default project
-Should be optional to change while contrcuting, or later
+Should be optional to change while constructing, or later
 method to change the project

 ### Store TODOS